ssubash806/XDP-Firewall/README.md

 - ✅ Indefinite blocking support
 - ✅ CLI-based interface for management
 - 🚧 **Upcoming:**
-  - Test Suite support for IPv6 packets
+  - Drop Syn flood,Udp flood and ICMP flood.
+  - Automatic deletion of block entries after expiration in kernel program.
-- ⚠️ IPv6 Not tested in real environment.
-Mak sure to test it before implementation.
+- ⚠️ IPv6 Tested via Test suite, not tested on a real environment.
+Make sure to test it before deployment.

 ---